Why Do Alcoholics Eat So Little? (Alcohol Ketoacidosis)

-Elevated BAC affects your judgment, coordination, and other brain function.
+Elevated BAC affects one’s judgment, coordination, and other brain function.
 This is where the danger comes in.

-Due to minimal brain function, you are prone to accidents, self-inflicted injury, and making illogical decisions that you’ll most likely regret the next day once you sober up.
+Due to minimal brain function, one is prone to accidents, self-inflicted injury, and making illogical decisions that one will most likely regret the next day when they sober up.

 Nausea and Vomiting

-The presence of food contents in your digestive tract slows down the digestion process.
+The presence of food contents in one’s digestive tract slows down the digestion process.

-This minimizes the impact of alcohol in your intestines and allows your body to produce enzymes for proper digestion.
+This minimizes the impact of alcohol in one’s intestines and allows one’s body to produce enzymes for proper digestion.

 For chronic drinkers who adapted a habit of eating so little or skipping meals to drink more alcohol, they are at high risk of alcohol ketoacidosis.